Comparing partner programs: affiliate vs. referral

 Both affiliate and referral programs can be compelling.
 Companies should consider these partner programs as revenue channels.
 Here are some questions to remember when deciding:

-• Business goals: are you focused on customer acquisition or customer loyalty and retention?
+Business goals: Are you focused on customer acquisition, or customer loyalty and retention?
 Affiliate programs are great for acquisition because anyone can become an affiliate, increasing your reach.
 Referral programs are great for retention because a recommendation from someone we know is the most trusted form of advertising.

-• Maintenance capacity: how much time can you dedicate to working with your partners?
+Maintenance capacity: How much time can you dedicate to working with your partners?
 Affiliate programs usually require more maintenance.
 From providing marketing materials and managing payouts to partner support.
 On the other hand, referral programs are primarily self-sustaining.

-• Compensation means: are you comfortable paying your partners money?
+Compensation means: Are you comfortable paying your partners money?
 Would you prefer non-monetary options?

-• Product or service appeal: is the product you’re selling more niche or geared towards a wider audience?
+Product or service appeal: Is the product you’re selling more niche or geared towards a wider audience?
 Affiliate programs will work better with products that have a broader audience appeal.
 Referral programs usually work better for niche businesses

 Affiliate and referral programs are effective partner programs that offer program rewards to their partners.
 While affiliate programs are ideal for companies that want to reach new audiences, referral programs are suitable for businesses that want to retain existing customers and attract new ones through word-of-mouth marketing.
 The choice between the two programs depends on the business's marketing goals, target audience, and product or service offerings.